Duda Website Pre-Launch Checklist - What's Involved

 16. SSL certificate

-So let us dive into our tried and tested in house checklist so you have a successful Duda site lunch.
+So let us dive into our tried and tested in-house checklist so you have a successful Duda site launch.
 Let’s start with the design.

 Review images

 It all starts with a brilliant design.
-Crips, fast-loading images will almost become the identity of the finished website, so it is important to get them right at the very beginning.
-Make sure your images have compressed and they load within the new Core Web Vitals loading time.
+Crisp, fast-loading images will almost become the identity of the finished website, so it is important to get them right at the very beginning.
+Ensure your images are compressed and load within the new Core Web Vitals loading time.

 Remember to add Alt text so visually impaired visitors can have the text read out to them. and edit them to carry a consistent design theme.